Get your FREE store + Amazon business!

 Automate before you can talk yourself out of it

-$50 same-day-as-CC-payment auto-transfer to a HYSA.
+A $50 auto-transfer to a high-interest savings account on the same day as the card payment.
 Discipline moved into a button you already pushed.

-Once the discipline is locked in and the auto-transfer is running, the next question is bigger than “stop spending.”
-It’s “what is this money for in fifteen years?”
-The framework that picks up where the 30 days end is a different tool, built for high earners who finally have a surplus to compound.
+Once the discipline is locked in and the transfer is running, the next question is bigger than “stop spending.”
+It is “what is this money for in fifteen years?”
+The tool that picks up where the 30 days end is built for high earners who finally have a surplus to compound.

-Run the 30-day discipline framework built for adults who already passed the test.
+Run the same 30-day discipline framework – ten minutes a day, built for adults who already know money.

 FAQ